Tax Refund Money by Direct Bank Deposit or a Check in the Mail?

 How Will I Receive My Tax Refund If I Chose to Deduct Fee from Refund (e-Collect) Option?

-If you use the eFile Deluxe or Premium service and incur a charge for it, you may choose to have your tax preparation fee deducted from your tax refund.
-Your expected tax refund will be transferred from the IRS to the bank of our e-Collect partner, and then transferred to your bank minus the e-Collect and tax preparation fees.
+If you use the efile.com Deluxe service or the efile.com Premium service, you may choose to have your tax preparation fee deducted from your tax refund using e-Collect.
+Your expected tax refund will be transferred from the IRS to the bank of our e-Collect partner, EPS Financial, and then transferred to your bank minus the e-Collect and tax preparation fees.
 An e-Collect fee (Deduct Fee from Refund, or DFFR) of only $19.95 will be charged for this service.
-This fee is one of the lowest in the industry and is charged by our e-Collect partner, EPS Financial, and is automatically deducted from your tax refund before the remainder is deposited in your bank account.
+This fee is one of the lowest in the industry and is charged by EPS.
+It's automatically deducted from your tax refund before the remainder is deposited in your bank account.

 Where Can I Find More Information on Tax Refund Options?